erman-elmali/AD-Inactivity-Object-Report/README.md

 # Active Directory Inactive Users and Computers Report

 ## Overview
-This script generates an HTML report, CSV files, and sends an email containing details of inactive users and computers in Active Directory.
-It is designed to help system administrators monitor inactive accounts and take necessary actions, such as moving them to a disabled organizational unit (OU).
+This PowerShell script is designed to generate reports identifying inactive users and computers in Active Directory.
+It helps system administrators monitor inactive accounts, evaluate their statuses, and determine if they should be moved to a "disabled" organizational unit (OU) for better management.

 ---

 ## Features
-- Generates a structured **HTML Report** with inactive user and computer details.
+- **HTML Report:** A detailed report with categorized inactive user and computer information.
-- Exports inactive user and computer data to **CSV files** for further analysis.
+- **CSV Exports:** Raw data for inactive users and computers saved in separate CSV files for further analysis.
-- Automatically emails the generated report to specified recipients.
+- **Email Notification:** Sends the HTML report via email to specified recipients, allowing for quick access and sharing.
-- Categorizes inactive users and computers based on inactivity durations (e.g., 90 days, 120 days).
+- **Custom Thresholds:** Categorizes accounts based on inactivity durations (e.g., 90 days for users, 60 days for computers, etc.).
+- **OU Checks:** Verifies if inactive accounts are already located in designated "disabled" OUs.

 ---

 ## Prerequisites
-1. **Active Directory Module for Windows PowerShell** must be installed and configured.
+1. **Active Directory Module for Windows PowerShell:** The module must be installed and available on the machine running the script.
-2. The script requires access to the **SMTP Server** for sending emails.
+2. **SMTP Server Access:** The script requires a valid SMTP server to send email notifications.
+3. **Permissions:** Ensure the account running the script has:
+   - Read access to query Active Directory.
-3. Ensure proper permissions to generate and save reports on the shared folder path (`\\Share\Reports\`).
+   - Write permissions to save reports to the specified directory.
+4. Configure the variables such as OUs, SMTP settings, and thresholds according to your environment.

 ---

-## How It Works
-1. **Fetch Data:** The script queries Active Directory for user and computer accounts that have been inactive for specific durations.
-2. **Generate Report:** Creates a user-friendly HTML report containing:
-   - Total active users, computers, and service accounts.
-   - Breakdown of inactive user and computer counts based on inactivity duration.
-3. **Save Data:**
-   - Exports detailed data for inactive accounts into CSV files.
-   - Saves the HTML report to a specified directory.
-4. **Email Report:** Sends the HTML report via email to designated recipients with optional BCC recipients.

----

 ## Configuration
-### Variables to Configure
+### Adjustable Variables
-- `$domainName`: The domain name for the report title.
-- `$inactiveUsers90`, `$inactiveUsers120`, `$inactiveComputers60`, `$inactiveComputers90`: Data collections of inactive users and computers.
+Before running the script, modify the following:
+- **Domain and OUs:**
+  - `$domainName`: Automatically fetched from your Active Directory.
+  - `$disableUsersOU` and `$disableComputersOU`: Specify the distinguished names of your disabled users and computers OUs.
+- **Inactivity Thresholds:**
+  - Users: 90 and 120 days.
+  - Computers: 60 and 90 days.
-- **SMTP Configuration:**
+- **SMTP Settings:**
-  - `$smtpServer`: The SMTP server address.
+  - `$smtpServer`: Your organization's SMTP server address.
   - `$smtpFrom`: Sender's email address.
   - `$smtpTo`: Recipient's email address(es).
-  - Add BCC recipients using `$mailMessage.Bcc.Add()` if required.
+You can add more using `BCC`.
 - **File Paths:**
-  - `$reportPath`: Location to save the HTML report.
+  - `$reportPath`: Directory path to save the HTML report.
-  - CSV paths for inactive users and computers, e.g., `\\Share\Reports\InactiveUsers90.csv`.
+  - CSV file paths: Adjust as needed, e.g., `\\Share\Reports\InactiveUsers90.csv`.

 ---

-## Usage
+## How It Works
-1. Open PowerShell with administrator privileges.
-2. Modify the script to include your domain name, SMTP details, and any other configurations.
-3. Run the script to generate the report and send it via email.
+1. **Data Retrieval:** Queries Active Directory for:
+   - Enabled and disabled user and computer accounts.
+   - Inactive users (e.g., 90 days, 120 days).
+   - Inactive computers (e.g., 60 days, 90 days).
+2. **Report Creation:** Combines the retrieved data into a formatted HTML report.
+3. **CSV Export:** Exports detailed inactive account data into categorized CSV files.
+4. **Email Notification:** Sends the HTML report as an email attachment.

 ---

-## Output
+## Outputs
-1. **HTML Report:** Contains a summary and detailed breakdown of inactive accounts.
+1. **HTML Report:** Displays:
+   - Total active users, computers, and service accounts.
+   - Counts of inactive users and computers by duration.
+   - Detailed tables for each category, including OU verification.
-2. **CSV Files:** Raw data for inactive users and computers, categorized by inactivity duration:
+2. **CSV Files:** Saved for detailed analysis:
    - `InactiveUsers90.csv`
    - `InactiveUsers120.csv`
    - `InactiveComputers60.csv`
    - `InactiveComputers90.csv`
-3. **Email:** The report is sent to specified recipients with the HTML file attached.
+3. **Email Delivery:** Sends the HTML report to the specified recipients.

 ---

-## Customization
+## Usage
-- Adjust the inactivity thresholds (e.g., 60 days, 90 days) to suit your organizational policy.
-- Add additional fields or filters if required, such as specific OUs.
+1. Open PowerShell with administrator privileges.
+2. Edit the script to reflect your Active Directory environment and organizational requirements.
+3. Run the script to:
+   - Generate an HTML report and CSV files.
+   - Send the report via email.
+4. Review the outputs in the specified file paths and email inbox.

 ---

-## Notes
+## Example Outputs
-- This script is designed for use in environments with strict permissions and policies.
-Test the script in a non-production environment before deployment.
-- The HTML report's styling and structure can be customized within the script.
+### HTML Report Summary
+- **Total active accounts (users, computers, service accounts).**
+- **Breakdown of inactive accounts by duration:**
+  - Users inactive for 90 and 120 days.
+  - Computers inactive for 60 and 90 days.

+### Sample CSV File
+A CSV file (`InactiveUsers90.csv`) includes columns like:
+- **Name:** Account name.
+- **Last Login:** Timestamp of the last logon.
+- **Enabled:** Whether the account is active.
+- **In Disabled OU?:** If the account is in the specified disabled OU.

 ---

 ## Troubleshooting
+- **SMTP Issues:** Verify that the SMTP server and port are accessible.
-- Ensure that the script has appropriate permissions to access and write to the specified paths.
+- **Permission Denied:** Ensure that the PowerShell user account has sufficient permissions for Active Directory and file system access.
-- Verify SMTP configuration if emails are not being sent.
-- Debug Active Directory queries to ensure they return the expected results.
+- **No Data Retrieved:** Check the search base OUs and inactivity thresholds for correctness.

 ---

 ## Created By
 **Erman ELMALI**

 ---

 ## License
-This script is provided as-is and is intended for educational and organizational use.
-Modify and use it at your own discretion.
+This script is provided as-is and is intended for internal organizational use.
+Modify and use it at your discretion.